 Now that you’re fueled up, wander over to the Buda side and check out the best views of Budapest from Fisherman’s Bastion.
 And, if you can, walking is a lot of fun because you get to cross the Chain Bridge on the way!

 To get up to Fisherman’s Bastion, you can either take the pathway up after you cross the bridge, or you can take the funicular up to Buda Castle and walk over.
-The cost for the funicular is around 1,400 HUF ($4.75) for a single ride or 2,000 HUF ($6.75) for a round-trip.
-If you have the Budapest Card, it is included!
+The cost for the funicular is around 1,400 HUF ($4.75) for a single ride or 2,000 HUF ($6.75) for a round-trip ticket.

 Built between 1895 and 1902, Fisherman’s Bastion gives you a perfect, panoramic view of the Danube, Hungarian Parliament Building, and the whole Pest side.
 Plus, it looks similar to something you’d see in Harry Potter at Hogwarts so wandering along the nooks and crannies of this lovely Neo-Romanesque monument is fun!